THORzero9/aura-agentic-app/README.md

 * **Secure User Authentication:** Full email/password and Google Sign-In support, powered by **Appwrite**.
 Includes a robust OTP email verification flow.
 * **Save & View Plans:** Users can save their favorite generated plans to their personal account and view them anytime.
 * **Polished Native Experience:** A beautiful, responsive, and user-friendly native Android application built with the latest Jetpack Compose standards.
-* **(Bonus) Web Frontend:** A fully functional web app built with React, deployed on Netlify, for universal accessibility.
+* **Web Frontend:** A fully functional web app built with React, deployed on Netlify, for universal accessibility.

 ---